freepn/python-daemon/README.markdown

 Usage
 ---------------------

-Define a class which inherits from `Daemon` and has a `run()` method (which is what will be called once the daemonization is completed.
+Define a class which inherits from `Daemon` and has a `run()` method (which is what will be called once the daemonization is completed).

 	from daemon import Daemon